kskalvar/docker-port-check/README.md

 docker run -d -p 80:8000 --name port-check port-check-runtime
 curl http://$(docker-machine ip default)
 ```
+Use localhost instead of "$(docker-machine ip default)"
 ```
 Note: If you prefer to use "localhost" instead of "$(docker-machine ip default)" you'll need to set the VirtualBox NAT Router
 ```
+You'll need to stop and restart the docker machine in order to configure the NAT Router
 ```
 docker-machine stop
 vboxmanage modifyvm default --natpf1 ,tcp,,80,,80